louisledoux/trip-to-colchis/README.md

 ### Live Development Server

-* Environment files have to be added manually / asked so the Firebase link can work.
 * Simply run `nx serve client` at root to start the client server with file watcher.